Should Students be Graded on Effort or Intelligence?

 “I think everyone should be graded on effort because everyone learns at a different pace and it will take others longer to learn something than it may someone else,” said Luke Whittle, junior.

-A benefit to grading based on effort is there would be a decrease in cheating.
-In a national survey of 24,000 students, it was found that 64% admitted to cheating, according to Plagiarism.org.
+Studies show that one benefit to grading based on effort is there would be a decrease in cheating.
+In a national survey of 24,000 students, it was found that 64% of students admitted to cheating, according to Plagiarism.org.
 If a student’s grade is solely based on the effort demonstrated, that student would be forced to do actual work for a grade.

-“I think students should be graded in there effort cause in every class, there are people smarter than others.
-If kids got graded by effort it would be more fair,” said Aaron Bentley Senior
+“I think students should be graded for their effort cause in every class, there are people smarter than others.
+If kids got graded by effort it would be more fair,” said Aaron Bentley, senior.